finos/perspective/docs/md/js.md

 In some situations, you may want finer grained control over the `table()` construction (see below), and `<perspective-viewer>`'s `load()` method also supports loading `table()`s directly.

-Remember to import the `perspective.js` library also, or the `perspective` symbol will not be available - though you can always use the `worker` property on a `<perspective-viewer>` to get the default worker singleton instantiated when another is not provided.
+Remember to import the `perspective.js` library also, or the `perspective` symbol will not be available.
+Alternatively, you can use the `worker` property on a `<perspective-viewer>` instance to get the default worker singleton instantiated when another is not provided:

 ```javascript
 // Create a new worker, then a new table on that worker.